The Leibniz adjunction in homotopy type theory, with an application to simplicial type theory: The Leibniz Adjunction for Types

 \end{proof}

 This gives us an internal version of Riehl and Verity's adjunction observation \cite[Lemma 4.10]{riehl2014theory} for the wild category of types:

-\begin{corollary}[\flink{Corollary-3-17}] Given objects $i$, $j$, and $f$ in $\Map$, the objects $(i \Ltimes j) \Lexp f$ and $i \Lexp (j \Lexp f)$ are equal. \end{corollary} \begin{proof} This follows abstractly, using the fact that the Yoneda embedding is fully faithful and that such functors reflect isomorphisms.
+\begin{corollary}[\flink{Corollary-3-17}] For maps \(i\), \(j\) and \(f\), the objects $(i \Ltimes j) \Lexp f$ and $i \Lexp (j \Lexp f)$ are equal. \end{corollary} \begin{proof} This follows abstractly, using the fact that the Yoneda embedding is fully faithful and that such functors reflect isomorphisms.
 Indeed, for an arbitrary map \(m\), we have natural equivalences